kbnewbee/kbnewbee/README.md

 <p align="center">
         <img src="https://raw.githubusercontent.com/kbnewbee/kbnewbee/main/Header.svg" alt="Github Stats" />
 </p>

-Aiming to make a career out of software engineering, build applications that runs, understand the importance of scale and memory and always living on the edge for some unknown reason. <br/>
+### Aiming to make a career out of software engineering - building applications that runs, understanding the importance of scale and memory and always living on the edge for some unknown reason <br/>

 <br/>